f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

   :align: center
   :scale: 75%

-You should see something similart to the output below.
+You should see something similar to the output below.
 Click the Download option to download the UCS file to your local machine.

 .. image:: ./images/download-archive.png
   :align: center